 You will go home the same day as the surgery.
 How soon you can return to work depends on your job.
 If you can do your job without using your hand, you may be able to go back in 1 or 2 days.
 But if your job requires you to do repeated finger or hand movements, put pressure on your hand, or lift things, you may need to take more time off work.

-How can you care for trigger finger?
+How can you care for yourself when you have trigger finger?

 - If your doctor put a splint on your finger, wear it as directed.
 Don't take it off until your doctor says you can.